TUIlmenauAMS/2-Legged-Robots/README.md

 The program "raspirobo7servoset90_only.py" sets all servos to the 90 degree position, for adjusting the legs and back to be straight at that position.

+The program "raspirobo7servosetVertTilt.py" is for testing the accelerometer and find a vertical tilt angle that lets the robot stand in rest.

 The program to let the robot walk in a learning manner is: "raspirobo7_balancing_learning2.py"

 It uses our probabilistc optimization of "Random Directions" for learning and optimizing the walk.
 Hence it might take a while in the beginning until it learns to balance and walk.